 How to Protect A House During A Remodel

 It's important during any remodeling project to safeguard the unaffected parts of the house from damage and filth.
 Here are some great tips on how to do it.

 One of the most important tasks of any remodeling project is protecting the parts of the house that are not being worked on.
 And that’s not easy considering the hundreds of trips back and forth with tools, materials and debris.
 And then there are the muddy boots, billowing clouds of dust and the occasional dropped tool (which always seems to drop sharp edge down on a finished surface).

-We talked with Josh Risberg, our tool expert and a long-time remodeling pro.
-He gave us some great tips and told us about some of his go-to products.
-With his advice, you’ll be able to keep certain parts of the house safe and sound while all heck is breaking loose in the others.
+We talked with Josh Risberg, a long-time remodeling pro and he gave us some great advice.
+With his tips, you’ll be able to keep certain parts of the house safe and sound while all heck is breaking loose in the others.